Shreeman5/GRADML/DecisionTrees/README.md

 If you do 'python3 filename' in the CADE machines, the output matches the output I have written down in my HW file.
 Please make sure that the training files and the testing files are in the same directory as python files.

-Finally, I have attached 5 picture files that I have used in my HW.
-You can entirely ignore this but I am putting it here in case you run the latex file.